spsforks/SCons-scons-wiki/NeedForSpeed.md

 * Method to address
     * Profile the code looking for hotspots first with cprofile, then with line_profiler to examine the hotspot functions.
 Then look for best implementations of code.
 (Use timeit if useful to compare implementations.
 There are examples of such in the [benchmark directory](https://github.com/SCons/scons/tree/master/bench).

+Special note on threading: Python is kind of famous for not getting as much speedup from threading as one might expect from capable machines with lots of cores.
+This is because the Global Interpreter Lock (GIL) allows only one thread to be running Python code at a time.
+However, the way SCons uses threading is not much affected by this - the threads are used in the Jobs module, and are used to spawn the external commands that drive the build - so from the point of view of Python, each running threat is "waiting for I/O" and not spending time blocked by the GIL.

 [back to contents](#contents)

 ### Start up time